gaehlerm/SoftwareEngineering/README.md

 -	Make sure you know what you are talking about and know how to talk to the specific audience.
 -	Keep communicating.
 Ask questions.
 Let the other person talk.
 Once you don’t get replies anymore you have an issue.

 There are probably hundreds of other rules, but these two here are the ones I know.
 Even though I’m not that good at applying them.
 As a developer you don’t have to know all these things.
 But if you want to manage people you have to get a feel for how to talk to others.
 Get some books or seminars about it, this is not the place to go into details.

+## Working with humans

+Humans are all inherently flawed.
+They are insecure and try to hide themselves.
+They don't like to be critisized.
+They are scared because they are not a genius.
+But they don't have to be.
+Hardly anyone is a genius and most work is done by good, but not outstanding programmers.
+This fear, however, makes things worse.
+Because it is important to talk to other developers.
+Your team is much more productive if the team members talk to each other.
+If they are able to critisize each other in a constructive way.

+Constructive conversations take 3 things: humility, respect and trust.
+Discussions only work if all parties involved are treated equally.

 ## Working with customers

 // https://github.com/97-things/97-things-every-programmer-should-know/tree/master/en/thing_97